pulumi/pulumi-hugo/themes/default/content/blog/ill-just-update-my-bucket-object-what-could-go-wrong/index.md

 ### Cache Control

-Now that your website has atomic deployments enabled and you have solved the issue where your assets and dependencies might be available, you still have to tackle the beast that is your CDN cache.
+Now that your website has atomic deployments enabled and you have solved the issue where your assets and dependencies might not be available, you still have to tackle the beast that is your CDN cache.
 You will need a way to tell the CDN that there is new content and to stop serving the old content.

 You could just rely on the cached content expiring but as stated earlier that can still lead in some cases to missing assets.
 The AWS Static Website Package handles communicating to the CDN that there is new content by provisioning a [Cloudfront Function]({{< relref "/registry/packages/aws/api-docs/cloudfront/function" >}}) that adds a unique build identifier to the CDN’s cache key.